 The management tab also has tools for analytics, metric and inventory.

 Third-Party Integration Tools for Data Management

-Cloudberry Labs produces three different types of software that integrate with Amazon S3:
+Cloudberry Labs produces two different types of software that integrate with Amazon S3:

 - CloudBerry Explorer: Move and manage files from your desktop.
 Allows for bulk-management of content instead of uploading one file at a time